poolup-devs/poolup_backend/README.md

 **return value**
 201 status, Created

-A confirmation email is sent, which contains a link back to the sign-in page with a confirmation token attached as query; as the user presses the URL, the user is then "verified", and can login
+A confirmation email is sent, which contains a link the link: https://bruinpool.io/users/verify?token=TOKENATTACHEDHERE , with a email verification token attached on the url as query

+---

+### Email Verification

+GET request

+This is different from an "Email VALIDATION", since this is "verifying" that the user has the email that it claims to have

+**params**
+token

+**example**
+localhost:3000/users/verify?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImlhbWJyeWFuLmxlZUBnbWFpbC5jb20iLCJpYXQiOjE1NjU1ODIxMDUsImV4cCI6MTU2NTY0MjEwNX0.78CKxrCkfidoby-iYDKKe5_KQR4BKIV4D6LI4koHKEQ

+**return value**
+Returns a 401 on failure, if not it returns a redirection to https://bruinpool.io where the user can now login with the verified email & password

 ---